shacharm2/CarND-Traffic-Sign-Classifier-Project/README.md

 To meet the specifications, the project includes three files:
 * the Ipython notebook with the code
 * the code exported as an html file
-* a writeup report either as a markdown and a pdf file
+* a writeup report as a markdown file

 [1_classes_distribution]:output_images/1_classes_distribution.png
 [1_raw_images]:output_images/1_raw_images.png